oknk/presskit/_projects/seaquence.md

   <br /><br/>

-  Under the hood, Seaquence features a pro-level synthesizer and timing engine.
+  Seaquence features a pro-level synthesizer and timing engine controlled by a fun and direct interface.
 Even composers who are brand new to synthesis will be able to unlock their synesthetic creativity!

   <br /><br />